QiKatherine/QiKatherine.github.io/content/post/Hugo blogging with Ox-hugo.md

-title = "Hugo blogging with Ox-hugo 【用 ox-hugo 在 Emacs 中搭建网站流】" summary = "My personal experience of blogging with Emacs/Spacemacs and plug-in ox-hugo, along with some explanation of Hugo's working structure." date = 2019-07-16T01:03:00+01:00 lastmod = 2020-04-19T02:48:18+01:00 tags = ["Hugo", "Ox-hugo"] categories = ["TECH"] draft = false image = "img/111.jpg"
+title = "Hugo blogging with Ox-hugo 【用 ox-hugo 在 Emacs 中搭建网站流】" summary = "My personal experience of blogging with Emacs/Spacemacs and plug-in ox-hugo, along with some explanation of Hugo's working structure." date = 2019-07-16T01:03:00+01:00 lastmod = 2020-04-22T00:06:03+01:00 tags = ["Hugo", "Ox-hugo"] categories = ["TECH"] draft = false image = "img/111.jpg"
 +++

-There have been many good articles talking about using `ox-hugo` to aid efficient blog writing in Emacs/Spacemacs.
+There have been many good articles talking about using `ox-hugo` to help with efficient blog-writing in Emacs/Spacemacs.
 I read these articles carefully several times and feel pretty confident using ox-hugo, so I would strongly recommend you give them a look:

 ![](/img/Hugo blogging with Ox-hugo 8.png)
 This is true for many cases, but no, not for Hugo or `ox-hugo`.
-They are amazing official documentation!
+Ox-hugo has an amazing official documentation!
 (Mr.Kaushal I know you occasionally search `ox-hugo` related articles in all different languages.
 If you happen to read this, thank you!)

 • [ox-hugo official documentation](https://ox-hugo.scripter.co/) is very well written.
 The author carefully demonstrates not only all basics of using `ox-hugo`, but also some killer choices to improvise.